Associate of Science

 In the course of their studies, students will use laboratory instrumentation to analyze real-world samples.
 Class sizes are small and students receive individual attention as well as supplemental help and free tutoring, if needed.

-The faculty at CCM are committed to providing quality education and maintain close relationships with students throughout their educational experience.
+The faculty are committed to providing quality education and maintain close relationships with students throughout their educational experience.
 Many faculty members have had industrial and research experience and have published articles in peer-reviewed journals.
 In addition, many belong to professional organizations including the American Chemical Society, The American Society for Microbiology and the Metropolitan Association of College and University Biologists.

 Several faculty members have been nominated or won the National Institute for Staff and Organizational Development Excellence Award.

 Students in this program plan to transfer to a four-year program that will prepare them to teach at the elementary to high school levels.

 The Teacher Education Program includes 10 other areas of specialization.
 Faculty advisors from both the chemistry and education departments advise students in this program as it is within a larger, multidisciplinary program, TEBIO.

 - Define and explain the key ideas and foundational concepts in the chemical sciences.